Vitali Klitschko: Mayor of Kyiv

 On 28 August 2015, UDAR merged into Petro Poroshenko Bloc "Solidarity".
 Klitschko became the new party leader.
 In the 2015 Kyiv mayoral election, Klitschko was reelected with 66.5% of vote.
 For this, he needed a second round of mayoral elections between him and Boryslav Bereza, after Klitschko scored 40.5% of the vote and Bereza 8.8% in the first round.
 (Bereza gained 33.51% of the vote in the second round of Mayoral elections.)
 Petro Poroshenko Bloc gained 52 seats in the Kyiv City Council with 27.56% of votes.
 On 26 May 2016, Klitschko resigned as Petro Poroshenko Bloc chairman, after a new law barring a head of administration to be chairman or a member of a political party took effect on 1 May.

 On 18 May 2019, Klitschko announced that UDAR would take part in the 2019 Ukrainian parliamentary election autonomously.
 In the election the party only competed in 15 single-mandate constituencies.
 It failed to win any seats.

 According to the Ukrainian Constitution the head of the Kyiv City State Administration should resign after a new President is elected.
 However, following the 21 April 2019 election which was won by Volodymyr Zelenskyy, Klitschko was not dismissed.
 A 4 September 2019 decision by the Honcharuk Government to dismiss Klitschko was not executed.

-In the election for Mayor of Kyiv of the 2020 Kyiv local election, Klitschko was again a candidate, nominated by UDAR.
+In the election for Mayor of Kyiv of the 2020 Kyiv local elections, Klitschko was again a candidate, nominated by UDAR.
 He was also endorsed by Petro Poroshenko's party, now named European Solidarity.
 He won the election in the first round with 50.52% of the votes, 365,161 people voted for him.
 UDAR won 30 Kyiv City Council seats out of 120 in the 2020 Kyiv local election with 19.98% of votes, finishing second behind European Solidarity (20.52% of votes; 31 seats).

-As of February 2023, Klitschko is the longest-serving Mayor of Kyiv since Ukraine gained its independence in 1991, having served for 8 years and 8 months, and the only person to have won three direct democratic Kyiv mayoral elections.
+As of 25 June 2025, Klitschko is only the third person since 1900 to have served as the Mayor of Kyiv for over 11 years.
+He is also the only person since Ukraine gained its independence in 1991 to have won three direct democratic Kyiv mayoral elections.